AdobeDocs/photoshop-api-docs/README.md

   ]
 }'
 ```
-This initiates an asynchronous job and returns a response containing an href.
+A call to this API initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job and the same response will also contain the JSON manifest.
 This is illustrated in [Example 6](#example-6-fetch-the-status-of-the-job-after-successfully-submitting-a-request) below.

 ###  Example 6: Fetch the status of the job after successfully submitting a request
 Each of our Photoshop APIs, when invoked, initiates an asynchronous job and returns a response body that contains the href to poll for status of the job.